RxLaboratory/Ramses/src-docs/docs/dev/server-reference/general.md

 `http://your.server/ramses/?ping`

-Use this query to test if the server is available before logging in.
+Use this query to test if the server is available before logging in, and/or get a new session token.

 **Reply content:**

 - *version*: **string**.
 The version of the current Ramses Server.
 - *installed*: **boolean**.
 False if the server is not correctly installed (i.e. the install script has not been run).
 See the [*Server installatio*](../../components/server/install.md) section of this documentation.

+The server also adds a `token` value to the root object, specifically for this request.
+This token must be added to all other requests; if it's not the same in following requests, you're session will be ended and you'll be logged out.

 **Reply body**: